RashidAwan11/ShoesSpy---github/content/knowledge-base/how-do-merrell-shoes-fit-compared-to-nike-pro-guide.md

 ---
 If you are looking for shoes that fit well and will last, you may want to consider Merrell shoes.
 Compared to Nike shoes, Merrells typically have a wider toe box and provide more support.
 They also come in half sizes, which is helpful if you have a hard time finding your size.
 However, Merrells can be more expensive than Nikes.
 So, it’s important to decide whether the extra comfort and durability are worth the price difference.

-So how do merrell shoes fit compared to Nike?
+So <a href="https://shoesspy.com/how-do-merrell-shoes-fit-compared-to-nike/" target="_blank" rel="noopener">how do merrell shoes fit compared to Nike</a>?

 ## **Merrell VS Nike Shoes:**